 As part of a new naturalistic garden, Emma designed and specified a natural swimming pond to form the heart of the property which looks over a Hampshire chalk stream and water meadows.
 Spoil from the excavation was used to form a large mound to complement the existing contours, provide privacy and shelter while embracing the pond and directing views to the pasture beyond.

 These photos taken in late June when I enjoyed my first dip show how the pond already looks like it’s always been there.
-The aquatics are established, the pond edge well hidden, the spoil mound well covered and the wild flower meadows are in flower.
-The water was warm and clear even after the bad weather.
-Having jumped off the oak jetty it was easy to climb out up the jetty rungs without having to touch the bottom at all.
+The aquatics are established, the pond edge well hidden, the spoil mound well covered and the wild flower meadows were in flower.
+Having jumped off the oak jetty into the clear warm water, it was easy to climb out up the jetty rungs without having to touch the bottom at all.

-Seven species of dragon fly have been spotted already this summer.
-They were too quick for me to photograph then when I was up close in the water watching one lay eggs on a lily pad I no longer had my camera.
-Water snails and newts have arrived and a king fisher enjoyed the sitting on the jetty posts in winter.
+Seven species of dragon fly have been spotted, water snails and newts have arrived and a king fisher enjoyed sitting on the jetty posts in winter.